 So how can you spot an exit affair and what can you expect?

 Joining me for this Conversation is Laura Scott.
 Laura’s marriage ended abruptly when she discovered her husband’s exit affair and following her journey through divorce, she wrote The Accidental Divorcee – a guide for navigating the twists and turns or divorce.
 Click on the player below to listen to podcast or keep reading.
-For email subscribers, click on this link to access the podcast.

 What Is An Exit Affair?